 Hello and welcome to FTA’s list of what we are excited for this Bandcamp Friday, aka every music nerds favorite day!
-A bunch of us weighed in on what we’ve been into lately and we’ve got lots of goodies old and new (check out our picks from April).
+A bunch of us weighed in on what we’ve been into lately and we’ve got plenty of goodies old and new for you to dig into over a wide range of genres.
 But don’t take our word for it, dive into these tracks/albums and judge for yourself.
 Feel free to let us know what you think and tell us your suggestions.

 Kate Hoos- Editor In Chief

 Feces– Black Mold.
 Need a little sludge in your life?
 Then Feces has you covered with Black Mold, their 2019 EP that perfectly blends noise, sludge and grunge.
 Gross bodily secretions and hazards to breathing aside, this is some Bleach era shit and I can most definitely get behind that.
 (One of Kurt Cobain’s early pre-Nirvana bands was called Fecal Matter, so it tracks influence wise.)
 My favorite track is the closer, “Brown Cloud,” it’ll dig right inside your brain with its mesmerizing Sting Ray bass line and gang vocals.
 It may or may not also be about shit (but true to form, the lyrics are muddy and my old battered ear drums can’t quite make them out).

 Rotten Blossom– Let’s Hang Out.I hate you!
 You’re so mean!
 Piece of shit!
 You’re so mean!
 We are heading into the winter months and I live in NYC so those two things right there are making me extra cranky lately.
 But all you really need to make you feel better when you’re cold and packed in like sardines in a subway car is some bratty fucking punk rock.
 This now defunct band (I think anyway) from Honolulu has that in spades, blending riot grrrl attitude with zippy hardcore shreds and I’m here for it.